usamaqureshi27/Data-Analytics-for-Sales/README.md

 ## Analysis Approach

-The following questions and topics will be stringed out from data to answer business objectives.\
+The following set of questions and topics will be stringed out from data.\
 Let’s load data into SQL and check the first 5 rows to make sure it imported well.

 ```SQL